• Skip to primary navigation

 • Place the ramekins onto a rimmed baking sheet, then pour in boiling water into the baking sheet just about ¾" to 1" deep.

-• Carefully place the baking sheet into the middle oven rack and bake for 50 to 60 minutes, just until the custard centers are set and no longer very jiggly.
+• Carefully place the baking sheet into the middle oven rack and bake at 350°F for 50 to 60 minutes, just until the custard centers are set and no longer very jiggly.
 Remove from the oven and allow to cool at room temperature, then refrigerate for at least 30 minutes, just until the leche flans are chilled, or up to overnight.

 • Serve in ramekins.
 Or, run a thin butter knife along the side edges or each ramekin to loosen the edges and then carefully flip ramekins over plates and serve on plates.